Gabirodz/tcomp/README.md

 `tcomp` is a simple command-line single text file compressor.

+## IMPORTANT

+`tcomp` is a simple, quick project I made for a school assignment.
+It has not been thoroughly tested, so do not use it to compress important files and always have a backup in case things go wrong.
+Decimal ASCII 3 "End Of Text" and Decimal ASCII 4 "End Of Transmission" are used by `tcomp` to form the binary compressed file, so compressing a file that includes these characters will go wrong.

 ## How it works

 `tcomp` is based on Huffman Coding to encode and decode the text file.